Trump downplays Turkey's assault in Syria, touts sanctions over fighting

 Kurdish-allied forces, backed by American troops, had been a strategic U.S. partner in the fight against Islamic State in northeastern Syria before Turkey launched an assault in the area following a phone call between Turkish President Tayyip Erdogan and Trump last week.

 The Kurds are “not angels,” Trump said.
 “They fought with us.
-We made a lot of money for them to fight with us, and that’s okay.
+We paid a lot of money for them to fight with us, and that’s OK.
 They did well when they fought with us.
 They didn’t do so well when they didn’t fight with us.”

 Trump has faced harsh criticism for his handling of the situation, including from fellow Republicans.
 He is scheduled to host congressional leaders at the White House later on Wednesday as lawmakers ready sanctions against Ankara.